 This geometric pattern creates a visual interest that is perfect for modern homes.
 However, the sleek lines of the circles and squares can also be adapted to fit any design style.

-Whether you prefer the form of a circle, square, triangle, hexagon, or anything in between, mid-century modern floor tiles are a versatile option for any home.
+Whether you prefer a pattern ceramic tile in the form of a circle, square, triangle, hexagon, or anything in between, modern mid century floor tiles are a versatile option for any home.

 Courtesy of Design Cafe

 Texture is an important element of the Mid-Century Modern style.
 Experiment with different textures to create an interesting and unique look.
 Use tile to create texture on floors, walls, and backsplashes.